-The U.S. government uses federal credit (direct loans and loan guarantees) to allocate capital to a range of areas including home ownership, student loans, small business, agriculture, and energy.
+The U.S. government uses federal credit (direct loans and loan guarantees) to allocate capital to a range of areas including home ownership, education, small business, farming, energy, infrastructure investment, and exports.
 A direct loan is "a disbursement of funds by the government to a nonfederal borrower under a contract that requires the repayment of such funds with or without interest."
 A loan guarantee is "a pledge with respect to the payment of all or part of the principal or interest on any debt obligation of a non-federal borrower to a non-federal lender."
-At the end of FY2011, outstanding federal direct loans totaled \$838 billion and outstanding guaranteed loans totaled \$2,017 billion.
-Thus, at the end of FY2011, outstanding federal credit totaled \$2.855 trillion.
+At the end of fiscal year (FY) 2013, outstanding federal direct loans totaled \$947 billion and outstanding guaranteed loans totaled \$2,207 billion.
+Thus, at the end of FY2013, outstanding federal credit totaled \$3,154 billion.

 The Federal Credit Reform Act of 1990 (FCRA) in the Omnibus Budget Reconciliation Act of 1990 (P.L.
 101-508, §13201; 104 Stat.
 1388, 1388-610) changed the budgetary treatment of federal credit from cash-flow accounting to accrual accounting.
 Cash flow accounting measured the cost of a new loan or new loan guarantee by its net cash flow in the fiscal year it was provided.
-FCRA measures the cost of new federal credit as the net present value of cash flows over the life of the loan or loan guarantee at the time the credit is extended, using Treasury interest rates to discount the value of future cash flows.
-Some public finance experts argue that the discount rate should be changed to include market risk.
+FCRA measures the cost of new federal credit as the net present value of cash flows over the life of the loan or loan guarantee at the time the credit is extended, using Treasury interest rates to discount the value of future cash flows.5

-The purposes of this report are to explain the provisions of the FCRA; examine the implementation of credit reform, including credit reform provisions of the Balanced Budget Act of 1997 (P.L.
+The purpose of this report is to explain the provisions of FCRA; examine the implementation of credit reform, including credit reform provisions of the Balanced Budget Act of 1997 (P.L.
 105-33, §1011; 111 Stat.
-254,692); discuss proposed modifications of credit reform; and describe proposed legislation in the 112th Congress.
-In order to achieve these objectives, it is necessary to initially discuss justifications for credit programs, federal credit concepts, and the budgetary treatment of federal credit before the enactment of the FCRA.
+254,692); discuss proposed modifications of credit reform; and describe proposed legislation in the 113th Congress.
+In order to achieve these objectives, it is necessary to initially discuss justifications for credit programs, federal credit concepts, and the budgetary treatment of federal credit before the enactment of FCRA.